I jolted upward and listened. What was that? Adrenaline roared through my veins. My heart pounded in my chest. I strained my ears and held my breath.

 “I’m not Jimmy,” I whispered, staring at my hands that were not my own.
 These hands were older than mine, and the fingernails were yellow and dirty.
 The knuckles were wrinkled and weathered.
 The palms were calloused.

 “What?
 Cory told you what happened?
 But I’m Cory.”

 “Cory and Michael’s raft flipped with some of their friends.
 They were the only ones to make it to the same shore.
 Cory said when they climbed onto the river bank and walked past the first round of trees, there you stood, gun in hand.
-You shot Rachael, as she lay on the ground, bloody, crying, and begging for her life.
-And then you turned the gun on them.”
+You shot Rachael as she lay on the ground, bloody, crying, and begging for her life.
+Then you turned the gun on them.”

 “I didn’t shoot them.
 He shot them, not me.”
 Panic twisted in my abdomen like a tornado and ripped my insides apart.